gracefulife/clova-developer-guide/en/CIC/References/APIs/SpeechRecognizer.md

 * [`SpeechRecognizer.ExpectSpeech`](#ExpectSpeech)

 ## Recognize event {#Recognize}
 `SpeechRecognizer.Recognize` event message sends user's speech input to CIC and requests to recognize what the user wants.
 Clova's natural language analysis and dialog understanding system interpret the results and process user requests accordingly.
-Most of the [directive message](/CIC/References/CIC_Message_Format.md#Directives) are messages returned from CIC after CIC confirms the user request through a `SpeechRecognizer.Recognize` event message.
+Most of [directive messages](/CIC/References/CIC_API.md#Directives) are returned from CIC after CIC confirms user requests which are sent in `SpeechRecognizer.Recognize` event messages.

 Processable audio input formats are as follows.
 * 16-bit Linear PCM